 Affecting men of all ages, prostate cancer is one of the most common forms of cancer that impact men over the age of 60.
-When a diagnosis is found, the Wendt Regional Cancer Center offers our patients of the tri-states a comprehensive care plan that plan may include external beam, radiation therapy.
-Finley does offers the robotic prostatectomy for our prostate cancer patients as well.
+When a diagnosis is found, the Wendt Regional Cancer Center offers our patients of the tri-state area a comprehensive care plan that may include external beam radiation therapy.
+Finley does offer the robotic prostatectomy for our prostate cancer patients as well.

 Early Detection of Prostate Cancer

-Sometimes difficult to detect, knowing your risk factors such as age, diet and overall health, can make a big difference when it comes to early detection and treatment.
+Sometimes difficult to detect, knowing your risk factors such as age, diet and overall health, can make a big difference when it comes to early detection and treatment of prostate cancer.